Concordium/concordium.github.io/source/mainnet/net/references/developer-tools.rst

 .. code-block:: console

-    $utils decrypt --in output.json --out decrypted.example
+    $utils decrypt --in output.json --out decrypted-keys

-Your private key will be saved to the ``decrypted.example`` file.
+Your private key will be saved to the ``decrypted-keys`` file.